Choosing a college major can be a huge part of your overall college plan. Knowing what you want to study can narrow down the college search.

 But with literally hundreds of majors to choose from, it can be hard to decide.
 The following are some things to consider when picking a major.

-What do you want to do with your college degree?
+What do you want to do with your college major and degree?

 - Consider majors related to the field you want to go into

 The most obvious thing to consider is what you’d like to do after college.
 If there’s a specialized field you want to pursue, or even a specific career–like social work or engineering–it makes the decision a lot simpler.

 As a high school student (or as a college freshman) you don’t necessarily need to know exactly what you want to major in., but having a career in mind can guide your search.

 Not sure what career you’re interested in?
 No problem — you can still narrow down your search for the right college major.
 ACT offers a free career and major search that matches you to fields based on your personality.

 Keep in mind that some professions–like medicine and law–don’t have specific majors (that’s right, pre-med and pre-law aren’t majors!).
 Instead, interested students follow a pre-professional track which fulfills certain core requirements.